 DART Financial Plan

 The DART board of trustees voted Oct.
-25, 2016, to pass a 20-year financial plan that includes funding for the Cotton Belt Line, which is expected to be complete by 2022, and a downtown Dallas subway.
+25, 2016, to pass a 20-year financial plan that includes funding for the Cotton Belt Line and a downtown Dallas subway.

 City Council Resolution